translate/pootle/docs/server/fabric_commands.rst

    password.
 See the :ref:`mysql_conf <fabric-commands#mysql-conf>` command
    for a way to eliminate the need for database password prompting.

-.. note:: The DB to import to should be created before calling this command, for example using the :ref:`create_db <fabric-commands#create-db>` command.
+.. note:: You must first create the database you will import (e.g. using the :ref:`create_db <fabric-commands#create-db>` command) before calling this command,

 Available options:

 ``dumpfile``
-  The SQL dump filename that will be uploaded to and imported into an existing DB on the remote server.
-This file can be created using the :ref:`dump_db
+  The SQL dump filename that will be uploaded to and imported into an existing database on the remote server.
+This file can be created using the :ref:`dump_db <fabric-commands#dump-db>` command.
-  <fabric-commands#dump-db>` command.

   .. note:: This is a required option.